mspikerr/join-the-siege/README.md

 Beyond basic functional testing, more thorough unit and integration tests are needed.
 These should cover edge cases, different file formats, error handling, and performance under load.
 This will ensure the system is reliable and robust in real-world use cases.

 ### 3. **Add Synthetic .txt Files for User to Skip Upload**
 The current "add category" functionality requires users to upload `.txt` files manually.
-In the future, we could implement a feature that allows users to generate synthetic `.txt` files based on predefined templates or sample data.
-This would enable users to add categories without needing to manually upload files, streamlining the process.
+In the future, it could support generating synthetic `.txt` files from predefined templates or sample data, allowing users to add categories without needing to manually upload files, streamlining the process.

 ### 4. **Train with More Data and File Types**
 The model is presently trained on a limited number of `.txt` files.
 To improve accuracy, the system should be trained on a broader, more diverse dataset that includes `.pdf`, `.docx`, `.xlsx`, and image-based documents.
 This will enhance generalization and allow for more accurate predictions across formats.